A day in the life of an Education Studies student

-Our lectures, tend to not feel like a traditional lecture in a lecture theatre as we have our weekly classes in classrooms and the room has a typical classroom layout in either rows or groups.
+Our classes tend to not feel like traditional lecture sin a lecture theatre, as we have our weekly classes in classrooms and the room has a typical classroom layout in either rows or groups.
 The environment feels more inclusive and less traditional than why you might think of as the typical university lecture.

 Apart from lectures and classes, I occasionally study in the library on campus sometimes, although I mostly study at home.
 If you do prefer to study on campus, there are two computer lounges as well as the library.
 As the campus is nearly on the other side of Birmingham for me, I do prefer to work at home so I can avoid the school traffic at 3pm onwards!
 I tend to study for a couple of hours at home and then on my two free days a week I do more like four hours a day of independent study.

 At the weekends I go to my fashion retail job where I work four hours on Saturdays and five hours on Sundays.
 After work, I try not to study unless I really need to!

 When I have my days on campus, I always go to the canteen before lecture starts for some breakfast.
 They serve a full English breakfast, which in my opinion is the best start to the day!
 You can choose your items and you can have as eat-in or take-out.
 It’s relatively inexpensive and just as filling as a McDonald’s breakfast.